jennapederson/dotfiles/README.md

 ### Local aliases

-Create the file `.aliases.local` (ignored by git) if you have custom aliases local to this machine.
+Create the file `.aliases.local` (ignored by git) if you have aliases custom to this machine.

 ```
 touch ~/.dotfiles/.aliases.local